qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 }
 ```

 The only restriction on user functions and definitions is that you cannot have dynamically allocated `%Qubit*`  arguments, they must still be constant `%Qubit*` id's.

-**Bullet 13: Dynamically computed or linked float angles for gates** <br />
+### Bullet 13: Dynamically computed or linked float angles for gates

 If a back-end opts into this feature, non-constant floating point values can be used as arguments
 to functions in the instruction set.
 In the most simple case, this can come from linked
 global `double` values.
 This makes it easier for back-ends to support VQE style applications in
 a QIR program without needing the shot loop to be expressed in the adpative profile program.
 Consider the following program illustrating this:

 ```llvm
   @some_global_val = external global double

   declare void @main() {
   ...
   tail call void @__quantum__qis__rz__body(double @some_global_val, %Qubit* null)